 It’s often difficult to identify a narcissist because they can be charming and manipulative, and they rarely have the self-awareness to admit that they have a problem.

 Narcissists are also difficult to spot since they’re good at lying their way into putting up a fake public image of being a normal person.
 So, how to expose a lying narcissist?

-There are different ways to unmask a narcissist.
+Here are some effective ways to unmask a narcissist: